 Post-production support is the final stage in the value chain of your software delivery processes.

 Keeping the customer happy can be challenging but rewarding as it’s one step toward achieving Operational Excellence.

-In this article, we will go over some practical thoughts on how to improve your day-to-day operations and what to look for when troubleshooting any operations problems that your support desk might be facing.
+In this article, we will go over some practical thoughts on improving your day-to-day operations and what to look for when troubleshooting any operations problems that your support desk might be facing.

 3. Why Is Customer Support Important for the Business?

 3.1 Maintenance and Support Are Part of the Value Chain

 - Customer support and software maintenance were always an integral part of the software value chain and can contribute immensely to the success (or otherwise) of a product and the business.

 - As with any team, striking a balance between the number of resources and guaranteed customer satisfaction is crucial.